muldos/jfrog-pipelines-distribution/README.md

 # JFrog Distribution Pipeline Sample

-This repository shows an example of a [JFrog Pipeline](https://www.jfrog.com/confluence/display/JFROG/JFrog+Pipelines) that gets triggered by the upload of an artifact to a local [JFrog Artifactory](jfrog.com/confluence/display/JFROG/JFrog+Artifactory) repository and that distributes such artifact to a [JFrog Edge](https://www.jfrog.com/confluence/display/JFROG/JFrog+Artifactory+Edge) node and/or to another JFrog Artifactory instance.
+This repository shows an example of a [JFrog Pipeline](https://www.jfrog.com/confluence/display/JFROG/JFrog+Pipelines) that gets triggered just by adding a given property to an artifact stored in a [JFrog Artifactory](jfrog.com/confluence/display/JFROG/JFrog+Artifactory) repository, and that distributes such artifact to a [JFrog Edge](https://www.jfrog.com/confluence/display/JFROG/JFrog+Artifactory+Edge) node and/or to another JFrog Artifactory instance.

+A real use case for this could be to produce a release, when someone with limited tech skills just update a release notes document.

 <br/>